Near-threshold $\pi^-$ photoproduction on the deuteron: Analysis

-The reported cross section for threshold \PiM photoproduction at each energy was determined as a statistically weighted average of nine measurements (three detectors and three run periods).
+The cross section for threshold \PiM photoproduction at each energy was determined as a statistically weighted average of nine measurements (three detectors and three run periods).
 The standard deviation of the nine measurements was used to estimate the combined systematic uncertainty.
-Various sources of systematic uncertainties described in this Letter are summarized in Table~\ref{tab:sys_errs}.
-The right column of Table~\ref{tab:sys_errs} specifies whether or not a given systematic uncertainty was considered to contribute to the standard deviation of the nine measurements.
-Typically, the uncertainty estimated from the standard deviation was of similar magnitude or slightly larger compared to the uncertainty estimated from adding the contributing sources in quadrature.
-The sources of systematic uncertainty that did not contribute to the standard deviation were added to it in quadrature to arrive at the systematic uncertainties quoted in Table~\ref{tab:pim_xsec} and shown in Fig.~\ref{fig:cs_plot}.
-Of the uncertainties that did not contribute to the standard deviation, only the capture efficiency could affect the shape of the cross-section curve.
-Others could affect only the scale of the results.
-The angle- and energy-dependent uncertainties from scattering channels are accounted for in the standard deviation.
-A full account of the analysis of the experimental data is available in~\cite{Strandberg2017}.
+Sources of systematic uncertainties are summarized in Table~\ref{tab:sys_errs}.
+The right column of Table~\ref{tab:sys_errs} specifies whether or not a given systematic uncertainty contributed to the standard deviation of the nine measurements.
+Typically, the uncertainty estimated from the standard deviation was of similar magnitude compared to the uncertainty estimated from adding the contributing sources in quadrature.
+The non-contributing sources were then added to the standard deviation in quadrature to produce the final systematic uncertainties (Table~\ref{tab:pim_xsec}, Fig.~\ref{fig:cs_plot}).
+Of the non-contributing uncertainties, only the capture efficiency affected the shape of the cross-section curve.
+Others affected the scale of the results.
+The angle- and energy-dependent uncertainties from scattering channels are accounted for in the standard deviation of the combined result, as they contributed to the observed spread of the nine measurements.
+A full account of the analysis of the experimental data is available in Ref.~\cite{Strandberg2017}.